CodeWithSally/CodeWithSally-Apex-English/Conferences/DF2026/Think Beyond the Code: From Developer to Architect /README.md

 - 🔗 **LinkedIn (page):** https://www.linkedin.com/company/codewithsally/
 - 👤 **Sally ElGhoul (LinkedIn):** https://www.linkedin.com/in/sallyelghoul/

-**🚀 New series — From Dev to Architect** *(coming soon!)* — technical architects as guest speakers, each explaining a concept or tool they love:
+**🚀 New series — From Dev to Architect** *(New episodes coming soon!)* — technical architects as guest speakers, each explaining a concept or tool they love:
 👉 https://www.youtube.com/playlist?list=PLPNtu86_ZZn0

 **🤝 Join our Trailblazer Community Group:**